-The different ways to avoid addiction relapse can be a lifesaver during the holiday season.
+The different ways to avoid addiction relapse can be a lifesaver during over the holidays.
 Having a lot of free time during the holidays can easily lead you back to substance abuse.
 As peaceful as the holidays may seem, they are also popular for addiction relapse.
 During the holidays, drug and alcohol relapse rates may spike by 150%.

 As a result, there’s a need to equip yourself with tools to fight against addiction relapse, especially during the holiday season.
 The first step is to understand how addiction relapse happens.
 Addiction relapse can be a result of mental, social and physical reasons.

 Holidays come with expectations, stress, parties and endless family work.
 All these factors can culminate to make it easy for a relapse to occur.
-Prior knowledge of these potentially triggering situations and knowing how to prepare for them is an excellent way to avoid addiction relapse.
+Prior knowledge and preparation in anticipation of triggering moments is an excellent way to avoid addiction relapse.

 In this blog, we’ll enlighten you on why substance abuse is easy during holidays.
 Also, we’ll provide you with tips to prevent addiction relapse, Firstly, let’s discuss how holiday stress can affect someone in addiction recovery treatment.